TheBeachLab/selfhosted/doc/iot.md

 #### For every table

 - create a column named `id` with `bigint` or `int` datatype and IDENTITY.
-This will be the primary key
+This will be the primary key.
+Enroll tables, also known as join tables will have more records than other records.
 - create a column named `created` of `timestamp with timezone` datatype and default value `now()`
 - create a column named `modified` of `timestamp with timezone` datatype and default value `now()`